Qazi Azizul Haque: Early life

-Qazi Syed Azizul Haque was born into an aristocratic Bengali Muslim family of Syeds in 1872 in the village of Paigram Kasba in Khulna District, his ancestors were appointed as Qadi in the region, hence the family was also known as the Qazi family of Phultala.
+Qazi Syed Azizul Haque was born into an aristocratic Bengali Muslim family of Syeds in 1872 in the village of Paigram Kasba in Khulna District.
+His ancestors were appointed as Qadi in the region, as they were originally Aristocratic Bengali Hindu Kayasthas,hence the family was also known as the Qazi family of Phultala.
 His parents died in a boat accident when he was young, this led his household to fall into financial hardship.
-He was known to have been an intelligent boy from a young age, as well as for being an avaricious eater, leading him to being frequently scolded by his older brother as the household was struggling with the cost of living.
+He was known to have been an intelligent boy from a young age, as well as for being an avaricious eater, leading him to be frequently scolded by his older brother as the household was struggling with the cost of living.
 One day, when his older brother returned from work, he found that he had not only eaten his share of the food but also a significant portion of his brother's food.
 Azizul Haque's older brother became enraged and thrashed him.
-Heartbroken after this incident he secretly left his family home at the age of 12 and went to Kolkata, where he befriended a family who became impressed with his mathematical skills and arranged for him to get a formal education.
+Heartbroken after this incident, he secretly left his family home at the age of 12 and went to Kolkata, where he befriended a family who became impressed with his mathematical skills and arranged for him to get a formal education.